hipay/hipay-docs/platform-hipay-fullservice/overview/1-intro.md

-# HiPay Fullservice platform overview
+# HiPay Enterprise platform overview

 # About this guide

 ## Purpose

-This document is designed to provide you with details on how to integrate your business with the HiPay Fullservice payment gateway.
+This document is designed to provide you with details on how to integrate your business with the HiPay Enterprise payment gateway.
 It provides step-by-step instructions on how to simply and quickly get up and running with our services as well as detailed reference material.

 Where applicable, this document refers to the related documentation with further details.